-Washington Nationals vs. Atlanta Braves Odds, Analysis, MLB Betting Pick
+Washington Nationals vs. Atlanta Braves: Odds, Analysis, MLB Betting Pick

 Why the Nationals can pay on the MLB lines

-Washington is the hottest team in baseball right now, and it took a while for that to happen.
+Washington is the hottest team in baseball right now, but it took a while for that to happen.

 The team has a below-average home record at 12-14 but has been outstanding on the road with a 20-8 mark, which is also the best in MLB.

 The Nationals have been fortunate to play their last six games against the Miami Marlins and Baltimore Orioles away from home, but they have still done what they were supposed to do, winning five of them as favorites, according to the OddsShark MLB Database.

 They have also gone 8-1 in their last nine overall following a three-game losing streak.

 Why the Braves can pay on the MLB lines

 Atlanta has dropped two of its last three games and six of 10 after playing the New York Mets, Boston Red Sox and Philadelphia Phillies.

 However, following consecutive series losses to the Phillies and Red Sox, the Braves bounced back a bit to split four games versus the Mets, with both wins decided by one run.

-This remains a competitive, young team that has the better starting pitcher going to the mound in 24-year-old southpaw Sean Newcomb (5-1, 2.75 ERA).
-After a rough start to the season, Newcomb has gone a perfect 4-0 during the month of May so far in five starts with a 1.29 ERA.
+This remains a competitive, young team that has the better starting pitcher going to the mound in southpaw Sean Newcomb (5-1, 2.75 ERA).

+After a rough start to the season, the 24-year-old has gone a perfect 4-0 so far in May in five starts with a 1.29 ERA.

 Smart betting pick

-Opposing Newcomb in the pitching matchup for Washington is Tanner Roark (2-4, 3.17 ERA), who dominated Atlanta back on April 2, allowing only one run and four hits in seven innings with one walk and six strikeouts.
+Opposing Newcomb in the pitching matchup for Washington is Tanner Roark (2-4, 3.17 ERA), who dominated Atlanta on April 2, allowing only one run and four hits in seven innings with one walk and six strikeouts.

 That start came on the road, and he has been much better away from home this year, going 1-1 with a 2.38 ERA in five outings.

 The teams have split six meetings so far this season, but look for Roark and the Nationals to take the series opener and a 1.5-game lead in the NL East.